kaonashi-tyc/zi2zi/README.md

                      --filter=1
                      --shuffle=1
 ```
 Four default charsets are offered, including CN, CN_T(traditional), JP, KR.
 You can also point it to a one line file, it will generate the images of the characters in it.
-Note, **filter** option is highly recommended, it will presample some characters and filter all the images that share the same hashes, usually indicating character is missing. **label** indicating index in the category embeddings that this font associated with, default to 0.
+Note, **filter** option is highly recommended, it will pre sample some characters and filter all the images that share the same hashes, usually indicating character is missing. **label** indicating index in the category embeddings that this font associated with, default to 0.

 After obtaining all images, run **package.py** to pickle the images and their corresponding labels into binary format: